Advice, budget and procedures for your

 Here are some tips to help you get through your semester in Mexico, right up to boarding and beyond.

-- Learn Spanish to prepare for your semester in Mexico
+Prepare your semester in Mexico

 Administrative procedures: Simplifying your arrival in Mexico